 Sustaining Enterprise Fund

-This Enterprise Ireland scheme has been extended and expanded, and there are now two funding options available.
+This Enterprise Ireland scheme has two funding options available.

 The first is an extension of the support for companies with 10 or more employees engaged in manufacturing and internationally traded services that have experienced at least a 15% reduction in actual or projected turnover.

 Supports of between €100,000 and €800,000 are available with up to 50% of a funding package as a non-repayable grant (capped at €200,000).

 The second part of the funding provides €25,000 to €50,000 of repayable and non-repayable short-term working capital for small enterprises for a three to six -month period to support continuity and sustainability.